RasaChatbotDataset/Rasa-Chatbot-Dataset/README.md

 All the methodology steps are described in the following section, along with their output and parameters.
 To get started with the methodology, execute it on small set of repositories, specifically:

 - **Step 1**: 500 repositories
-- **Step** 2-3: 300 repositories
+- **Step 2**: 250 repositories
+- **Step 3**: 250 repositories, 7 seconds timeout
 - **Step** 4-18: on the remaining ones

-This execution should take around ------ minutes, but you can also reduce the considered sample at any time in the procedure.
+This execution should take around 30 minutes, but you can also reduce the considered sample at any time in the procedure.

 Note that the original experimentation is based on the 8634 repositories collected and downloaded on the **14/01/2025**.
 A new execution of the scripts will not generate the same output, since the set of available repositories on GitHub has changed from January.